First Sunday in Lent | Mark 1:9-15

 When Mark says that the Spirit drove Jesus out into the wilderness, he is really saying that the Spirit “threw” Jesus into the wilderness, just like we throw a ball.
 That is the actual word he uses.

 Threw.
 Tossed.
 Punted.
 Drop kicked.

 It has happened to all of us.
 (If it hasn’t happened to you, just wait for it.
 It won’t be long now.)
 We think we are minding our own business, doing pretty ok, and something drop kicks us into nowhere.

 That’s the trouble, though.
 We’re never alone.
 Jesus wasn’t, not in Mark’s account.
-There were the Satan, the beasts, and the angels, to say nothing of whatever interior dialogue Jesus carried with him.
+Out there, in nowhere, were the beasts, the Satan, and the angels, to say nothing of whatever interior dialogue Jesus carried with him.

-It is a metaphor, of course, just like the transfiguration on the mountaintop.
-In this case we can more easily imagine the real journey, but we get more out of the metaphor.
+The wilderness experience is a metaphor, of course, just like the transfiguration on the mountaintop.
+In this case we can more easily imagine a real journey, but we get more out of the metaphor.

 As I said, we all end up in the wilderness sometime.
 I don’t mean a spiritual retreat in some remote place.
 I mean that there are times when we are thrown into a hard place by forces we did not anticipate and that we cannot control.
-There we are, like Jesus all alone, and like Jesus never alone.
-There are always the accusing voices, the wild things that run through our minds that will not quite be controlled.
-And thankfully, there are angels, even if we have to find them inside ourselves, in the voices in our heads.
+There we are, like Jesus, all alone, and like Jesus never alone.
+There are always the accusing voices, the wild things that run through our minds, things that will not quite be controlled.
+And thankfully, there are angels, even if we have to find them inside ourselves, among the voices in our heads.

 We get thrown into the desert that we carry within us.